Female Horse Racing Reporters

 Emma Spencer

-Emma was twice champion amateur flat jockey and still rides on occasion in charity races.
+Emma was a twice-champion amateur flat jockey and still rides on occasion in charity races.

-Daughter of former trainer Lynda Ramsden, Emma has been around the horseracing scene all her life and was formerly married to champion flat jockey Jamie Spencer.
+Daughter of former trainer Lynda Ramsden, Emma has been immersed in the horse racing scene her entire life and was formerly married to champion flat jockey Jamie Spencer.

 Megan Nicholls

-From horse racing heritage, Megan Nicholls was a top jockey.
+From a horse racing heritage, Megan Nicholls was a top jockey.

 Megan Nicholls started her career at a young age.
-With her dad being the Champion National Hunt trainer Paul Nicholls, Megan became an apprentice to her father and was given the fantastic training that Paul Nicholls is known for.
+Her dad, Paul Nicholls, is the Champion National Hunt trainer.
+Megan became an apprentice to her father and received the fantastic training that Paul Nicholls is known for.

 Megan Nicholls

-Winning some of the biggest events in horse racing, including her brilliant race at Ascot with Knappers Hill for the Grade 2 bumper in 2021, Megan went on to join the century club with a total of 110 career wins.
+Winning some of the most significant events in horse racing, including her brilliant race at Ascot with Knappers Hill for the Grade 2 bumper in 2021, Megan went on to join the Century Club with a total of 110 career wins.

-In 2023, ITV Racing offered Megan the role of presenter on their show and she happily took it.
+In 2023, ITV Racing offered Megan the role of presenter on their show, and she accepted it happily.
 Currently, she is a horse racing pundit for both @itvracing & @racingtv.

 Hayley Moore